MicrosoftDocs/fabric-docs/docs/data-science/automated-machine-learning-fabric.md

 In Fabric, data scientists can use ```flaml.AutoML``` to automate their machine learning tasks.

-Automated ML can help ML professionals and developers from different sectors to:
+AutoML can help ML professionals and developers from different sectors to:

 - Build ML solutions with minimal coding
 - Reduce time and cost